Ahhh, Thanksgiving is but a few days away.

 Instead of turning to control or self-sabotage... let God work "the mess" into a Masterpiece.

 Nicole Zaagman loves Jesus, her high-school sweetheart, Ken and their pint sized Shih Tzu named Hadley.
 Zaagman is a born again believer, loves Jesus with all her heart and desires others to know the healing power a relationship with Him can bring.
-She is a full-time entrepreneur as a Brand & Design Expert (LUX CHIX) and bestselling author to Bee BADASS and Brilliant and Rise Higher - Believe in Your Dream Cuz' No One Else Will.
-If this post has touched you, Zaagman would love for you to share the link.
+She is a full-time entrepreneur as Marketing & Design Director for Zaagman Home Remodeling and Brand & Design Expert of Nicole Zaagman Enterprises, LLC.
+Nicole is bestselling author to Bee BADASS and Brilliant and Rise Higher - Believe in Your Dream Cuz' No One Else Will.
+If this post has touched you, Nicole would love for you to share the link.
 If shared in any capacity please properly credit: An excerpt by Nicole Zaagman at NicoleZaagman.com.
-Blessings!
+May the Lord bless you!